-This week’s tip is about the latest scams targeting website owners.
+This post is about the latest scams targeting website owners.
 As if we don’t have enough to worry about, right?!

 Scammers are getting REALLY GOOD at making things look legit.
 Lately, we’re seeing an uptick in domain renewal phishing scams coming in through contact forms and email.
 Though, you can receive similar scams via text and snail mail, too.

 Receive a notice via email, text, or through your website’s contact form?

 - Do not forward the email or reply to it.

 - Take a screenshot of the notice to save in case you want to report it.

 - For text messages, don’t reply and block the number.
 (Sometimes scammers wait for any reply to see if it’s a real number.)